suit-wg/architecture/draft-ietf-suit-architecture.md

 Once the MCU has initiated a restart, the bootloader determines whether a newly available firmware image should be executed.
 If the bootloader concludes that the newly available firmware image is invalid, a recovery strategy is necessary.
-There are only two approaches recovering from an invalid firmware: either the bootloader must be able to select a different, valid firmware, or it must be able to obtain a new, valid firmware.
+There are only two approaches for recovering from an invalid firmware: either the bootloader must be able to select a different, valid firmware, or it must be able to obtain a new, valid firmware.
 Both of these approaches have implications for the architecture of the update system.